Shortcuts

 “I don’t know.
 Do you think he might?”

 Jess sighed.
-“Is he there?”
-She said, “Put him on the phone.”
+“Is he there?” she asked.
+“Put him on the phone.”

-Danny grunted and sulked at her.
+Danny grunted at her.
 “You aren’t mum and dad,” I heard him muttering.
-“Anyway, I won’t, I know, stop going on about it, I already know,” he said.
+“Anyway, I won’t… I know, stop going on about it, I already know,” he said.
 He hung up and shuffled back to his bedroom.

 Then he went missing again.